 - c.
 Mexican Consulate shooting - This very dangerous hostage situation is developing before your eyes.
 As the responding Force Investigator what will you need to consider ensuring a thorough investigation is completed?
 Would you show the video to the involved officer? - d.
-Market shooting off duty officer - As a Force Investigator you will be responding to any on or off duty OIS prepare to discuss your role at his scene within the city limits and outside the city limits.
+Off duty officer Shooting - As a Force Investigator you will be responding to any on or off duty OIS prepare to discuss your role at his scene within the city limits and outside the city limits.
 What are your concerns for both scenarios and how will the crime scenes differ? - 5.
 CLOSING: Reinforce key learning points - a.
 It is vital that officers be constantly observing for possible crime scenes - b.
-When a crime occurs, and the scene is safe preserving evidence must be done quickly and efficiently - B. LECTURETTE: LAPD Use of Force Policy and Procedures - 1.
-What constitutes a Use of Force according to the Los Angeles Police Department?2 - a.
+When a crime occurs, and the scene is safe preserving evidence must be done quickly and efficiently - B. LECTURETTE: LAPD Use of Force Policy and Procedures (117d) - 1.
+What constitutes a Use of Force according to the Los Angeles Police Department? - a.
 Los Angeles Police Department Use of Force criteria - b.
 Gray area incidents such as incidental strikes and carotid restraint control holds - c.
 Personnel complaints and allegations of excessive force - 2.
-Los Angeles Police Department policies and procedures for:
+Los Angeles Police Department policies and procedures for: (61) - a.
+Obtaining a Public Safety Statement - b.
+First responders - c.
+Percipient witnesses - d.
+Involved employees - e.
+Other witnesses - f.
+"Heard only" witnesses